qgindi/LibreAutomate/Other/DocFX/_doc/editor/NuGet.md

 When a package depends on other packages, those are installed too.
 The list contains only the top-level package, but in scripts you can use all of them.

-LibreAutomate uses standard, well-documented commands like `dotnet package add`.
-You can see them printed.
-You can append command line arguments to the package name when installing.
+LibreAutomate uses standard, well-documented commands like `dotnet add package`.
+Prints them when installing.
+Uses `nuget.config` files (sources etc) from standard locations and `workspace\.nuget`.

-The default NuGet source is `https://api.nuget.org/v3/index.json`.
-You can specify another source in the package name field: `PackageName --source URL or folder`.
-To update such packages, install again (don't use **Update**).

 Some NuGet packages don't install all required files, for example native dlls.
 Try this:
 - Often the missing files are in other NuGet packages.
 Install these packages.